-As 2019 budded into Spring, I reflected and realized how some of my toxic roots that I unknowingly planted in 2017 had sprouted as poisonous plants in the garden of my mind.
+As 2019 budded into Spring, I reflected and realized how some of the toxic roots that I unknowingly planted in 2017 had sprouted as poisonous plants in the garden of my mind.
 Now, I’ve decided to weed those habits and thoughts out of my head before the heat of the summer sun warms up all the wrong and twisted vines.

-One specific incident with one specific person has taught me one incredibly vidid lesson: maybe, you didn’t hurt me as much as I had thought back then, and that maybe, I was clouded by my selfishness and my need of you to be there for me–that what I found to be more virtuous and vital is that no friend ever hurts you willingly.
+One specific incident with one specific person has taught me one incredibly vivid lesson: maybe, you didn’t hurt me as much as I had thought back then, and that maybe, I was clouded by my selfishness and my need of you to be there for me–that what I found to be more virtuous and vital is that no friend ever hurts you willingly.